 Designing a family home that is suitable for children in terms of both aesthetics and practicalities is a lot of fun, but it can be tricky to know where to begin.
 The Sims Hilditch team has put together some key considerations to help you get started.

-Those with children will know that time can run away with you when you become a parent, so a home that is easy to keep clean is a must-have.
+A home that is easy to keep clean is a must-have.
 Farrow and Ball has a great range of washable and wipeable paints which are brilliant for children’s playrooms and bedrooms.
 These come in both a glossy and a chalky finish.
 For playrooms in particular, these paints are generally preferable to wallpaper, which can be difficult to clean and expensive to replace.
 Tongue and groove is also a great alternative.

 Upholstery and soft furnishings